 - Out-of-Home Placement: This pertains to the youth who have been Court-ordered to receive treatment at Short-Term Residential Treatment Programs (STRTP), which provide treatment for substance use, mental illness or other behavioral problems. - Division of Juvenile Justice Parole: When youth have completed a commitment at the Division of Juvenile Justice, they are released to their county of residence and remain on community supervision for a period of one year.
-Senate Bill 823, which was passed in September 2020, realigns this population and shifts the responsibility for rehabilitation to the county level beginning July 1, 2021.
+Senate Bill 823, which was passed in September 2020, realigned this population and shifted the responsibility for rehabilitation to the county level as of July 1, 2021. - Secure Track Youth Treatment Facility: This functions as a replacement for the Division of Juvenile Justice placement.
+These facilities house the highest risk youth who possess longer-term treatment needs and cannot initially be treated within the community.
+Counties are responsible for placing youth who would otherwise be sentenced to DJJ in a Secure Track Youth Treatment Facility which will address the youth's specific treatment needs, whether it is located in their county of residence or in a nearby county.

-Point in time snapshot of actively supervised youth from February 23, 2021 (Population 65)
+Point in time snapshot of actively supervised youth from 2/23/21 (Population 65) & 2/9/22 (Population 52)

-Ohio Youth Assessment System - Disposition: Highest Risk Factor
+Ohio Youth Assessment System - Disposition: Highest Risk Factor 2021 2022

-Peers & Social Support Network 37%
+Peers & Social Support Network 37% 29%

-Pro-Social Skills 26%
+Pro-Social Skills 26% 35%

-Education & Employment 17%
+Education & Employment 17% 11%

-Family & Living Arrangements 6%
+Family & Living Arrangements 6% 8%

-Substance Abuse, Mental Health, & Personality 6%
+Substance Abuse, Mental Health, & Personality 6% 4%

-Values, Beliefs, & Attitudes 2%
+Values, Beliefs, & Attitudes 2% 0

-Assessment Screening Only (does not list risk factors) 6%
+Assessment Screening Only (does not list risk factors) 6% 13%